Aesch Campus | Ages 3 - 12

-In 2007, ISB opened Aesch Campus – a modern building designed to accommodate the needs of younger Primary Years students (Early Childhood 1 - Grade 5, ages 3 to 12)
+In 2007, ISB opened Aesch Campus – a modern building that is home to our younger learners.

 The structure of Aesch Campus takes advantage of as much natural light and wide open spaces as possible.
 The large classrooms have high ceilings with hardwood floors and large picture windows.
 The building provides a warm and positive environment for young students.
 Moving between homerooms and specialised rooms, students benefit daily from a wide range of group and individual learning experiences and activities.